hexchat/documentation/script_python.rst

 	Parameters ``userdata`` and ``priority`` have their meanings explained above, and the parameter help, if given, allows you to pass a help text which will be shown when ``/help name`` is executed.

+	You may also hook an empty string to capture every message a user sends, either when they hit enter or use ``/say``.

 	:returns: New Hook Handler